RECYCLING & REUSE GUIDE

-Glass is NOT accepted curbside in your recycling bin because it contaminates the other recyclables, is dangerous for recycling employees, and is problematic for recycling machinery.
+Glass is NOT accepted curbside in your recycling cart because it contaminates the other recyclables, is dangerous for recycling employees, and is problematic for recycling machinery.

-- FREE - If you would like to recycle your glass, you can take it to an Omaha recycling drop-off site for free.
+- FREE - If you would like to recycle your glass, you can take accepted glass items to a PURPLE container at a City of Omaha recycling drop-off site.

-- PAID - Glassman Recycling & Repurposing offers a fee-based residential, home pick-up glass recycling service to the Omaha metro.
+- PAID - Glassman Recycling & Repurposing offers a fee-based, residential pick-up service for glass recycling in the Omaha metro.

 Plastic Bag & Film Recycling:

-Did you know that some of the soft/film plastics that CANNOT be recycled in your green curbside recycling bin CAN be recycled using the Wrap Recycling Action Program (WRAP)?
-Items like plastic grocery bags, plastic film, such as produce bags, dry cleaning bags, and the wrap around paper towels can be recycled at participating retail and grocery stores.
+Did you know that some of the flexible film plastics that CANNOT be placed in your green-lid curbside recycling cart CAN be recycled through the Wrap Recycling Action Program (WRAP)?
+Look for the special plastic bag collection containers at participating retail and grocery stores.
+Items including plastic grocery bags, plastic film or plastic wrap, dry cleaning bags, Ziploc bags, and the outer plastic wrap around paper towels can be recycled via a WRAP collection container for free.

-Non-recyclable soft/film plastics that CANNOT be recycled by the WRAP Program CAN be placed in the orange Hefty® EnergyBag® as part of an energy recovery process.
-Items include snack bags, candy wrappers, toothpaste tubes, plastic utensils, and polystyrene (styrofoam) cups, bowls, and take-out containers.
-When your orange bag is full, tie it up and place it in your curbside recycling bin along with your mixed recycling.
-These are the ONLY plastic bags that should ever be placed in your curbside green bin.
+Hard-to-recycle plastics that are NOT acceted in general recycling or the WRAP Program CAN be placed in an orange Hefty® ReNew® bag.
+Accepted items in the Omaha-specific program include empty and clean plastic chip bags, snack bags, plastic candy wrappers, toothpaste tubes, plastic utensils, and polystyrene (styrofoam) cups or take-out containers.
+When your orange bag is full, tie it up and place it inside your curbside recycling cart along with your mixed recycling or take it to a drop-off recycling site.
+When filled with material and tied shut, the orange Hefty® ReNew® bag is the ONLY plastic bag that can be placed in your recycling cart or a drop-off site container.
 The orange bags are hand sorted at the recycling facility.

 Household products like antifreeze, bug spray, fertilizer, motor oil, paint thinner, and weed killer can pose a threat to health, safety, and the environment when improperly discarded.
 Douglas & Sarpy County residents can dispose of these toxic waste items at the UnderTheSink facility near 120th & I Streets for free.